michellesun/energymap/README.md

 # The Energy Map
-**Under active development.
-This project is functional, but not yet complete.**

 An interactive world map visualizing energy related data.
 Data collector code in Ruby.
 Coffeescript, HAML, SASS for the presentation.
 Animations by Raphael.js.
 Also using jquery and jquery-ui (I plan on removing the jquery dependencies soon).
 All data from the [World Data Bank](http://data.worldbank.org/).